swiftlang/swift-evolution/proposals/0317-async-let.md

   }
 }
 ```

+It is somewhat ambiguous what `try await` means in this case, because `mayFail()` may or may not be `async` at all.
+If it is, then `await` does double-duty covering both the potential suspension points for the call to `mayFail()` as well as the potential suspension point when waiting for the child task along the thrown-error control-flow-edge.

 Similarly, one would need `await throw` for cases where a directly-thrown expression would imply a suspension point to wait for an `async let` child task to complete: